ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

-1. Show your work for 3.2.1 in well-formatted Markdown, including whatever images, tables, or other graphical elements you deem necessary.
+1. Show your work for 3.2.1 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
 2. Link to the program from 3.2.2.
 3. Link to a demo video showing the execution of the program from 3.2.2.
-4. Show your work for 3.2.3 in well-formatted Markdown, including whatever images, tables, or other graphical elements you deem necessary.
+4. Show your work for 3.2.3 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
-5. Show your work for 3.2.4 in well-formatted Markdown, including whatever images, tables, or other graphical elements you deem necessary.
+5. Show your work for 3.2.4 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
+6. Answer the question in 3.2.5.1.
-6. Link to the program from 3.2.5.
+7. Link to the program from 3.2.5.
-7. Link to a demo video showing the execution of the program from 3.2.5.
+8. Link to a demo video showing the execution of the program from 3.2.5.
-8. Link to the program from 3.2.6.
+9. Link to the program from 3.2.6.
-9. Link to a demo video showing the execution of the program from 3.2.6.
+10. Link to a demo video showing the execution of the program from 3.2.6.

 ### Step 4: Minimal assembly (part 1)